 He probably wasn’t even doing anything annoying, but I had emotionally checked out and I couldn’t check back in.

-Except, of course, I could have asked him to leave at any time and didn’t, so my suffering was my own doing and I was the asshole, not him.
+Except, of course, I could have asked him to leave at any time and didn’t, so my suffering was self inflicted and I was the asshole, not him.

-Dammit!
-A normal, mature reaction!
-I immediately second-guessed myself–was he actually the sweet person I thought originally and I was jumping to conclusions?
+A normal, mature reaction caught me off-guard and I immediately second-guessed myself.
+Was he actually the sweet person I thought originally and I was jumping to conclusions?
 Had I just been suffocated and overwrought during the weekend because I wasn’t used to having someone around 24/7?

 A week passed with no communication and all was well.

-Then, the next Saturday, in the midst of a big fundraiser for my job, I checked my phone and there it was, a text from Keith telling me that he may have forgotten how to act in a relationship when he overshared, but he really liked me, thought we had a sincere connection and believed he could make me happy if I’d give him a chance.
+Then, the next Saturday, in the midst of a big fundraiser for my job, I checked my phone and there it was: a text from Keith telling me that he may have forgotten how to act in a relationship when he overshared, but he really liked me, thought we had a sincere connection and believed he could make me happy if I’d give him a chance.
 Would I give him a call to talk?

 I made it about 5 minutes into my plan of being cautious and guarded before he had me back to the melty, smitten kitten I’d been two weekends before on our first date.